 If federal regulations are not met, a claim against the manufacturer is possible.
 After an accident, it could be argued that either the brakes were not designed properly or, if they were designed properly, a defect occurred during the manufacture.

 The federal government recalls brakes that have been proven defective.
 In these cases, brake manufacturers must recall their defective parts or brakes.

 When brakes do not work properly, several parties may be at fault:

 It is not uncommon for these parties to argue about responsibility in the case of an accident.
 For example, an owner/operator might be accused of improper maintenance and then show that the malfunctioning brakes were the result of improper loading.

-If you or a loved one have been injured as a result of a truck accident, contact the Indianapolis Truck Accident Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of a truck accident, contact the Indianapolis Truck Accident Attorneys of WKW.
+We can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Road accidents are extremely common, and both semi-trucks and passenger vehicle accidents can result in property damage, injury, and death.
 However, many factors apply to…

 Statistics from the National Highway Traffic Safety Administration (NHTSA) reveal that 4,761 people were killed in crashes involving large trucks in 2017—a 9% increase from…

 The trucking industry is an essential part of the United States economy.
 According to the American Trucking Association’s 2018 statistics, the industry shipped 11.49 billion…